Mediation

 The Olive Branch in Tyrol

-The Olive Branch provides professional mediation services to clients in Tyrol and throughout Austria.
-Our experienced mediators work remotely to help you resolve disputes efficiently and effectively, saving you time, money, and relationships.
+The Olive Branch provides professional mediation services throughout Tyrol.
+Our experienced mediators work remotely to help you resolve disputes efficiently and effectively.

 State Mediation Research